syte-ai/Android-SDK/README.md

     );
     syteConfiguration.setLocale("en_US");

-Then you'll need to create a new instance of InitSyte class and start the session passing the configuration instance:
+Then you'll need to initialize Syte class passing the configuration instance and the callback:

     Syte syte;